wangqijun/CPDV2.5-deployment-in-GCP-with-Terraform/README.md

       ansible-playbook -i ../inventory-nfs-crio install-docker.yml

-   10 Configure docker storage in each node(Optional, only required for NFS):
+   10 Configure docker storage in each node(Optional, only required for NFS and root partition size less than 300G and there is another raw disk for docker storage):

       ansible-playbook -i ../inventory-nfs-crio docker_storage.yml